Can Costco Travel Really Save You on Your Next Disney Trip?

 Skip Unnecessary Add-Ons

 Park Hopper adds $65-85 per ticket.
-If you're okay visiting one park per day, skip it and save hundreds for a family.
+If you're okay visiting one park per day, skip it and save hundreds for your family!

 Lightning Lane Multi Pass costs $20-35 per person per day.
 While it's tempting, many attractions have reasonable wait times if you use good strategy and arrive at rope drop.

-Disney regularly offers promotions that Costco packages can't access.
-Here are the big ones for 2026:
+Disney regularly offers promotions that Costco packages can't get close to!
+Here are the big ones so far for 2026:

 Room Discounts

 Disney is offering up to 30% off rooms for summer 2026 (May 1 - October 4) when you stay five or more consecutive nights.
 Annual Passholders can save up to 35-40%.
-Don’t pass up on this!
+Don’t pass up on this, it’s a super good deal and will allow you save a ton of money!

 Package Deals